Garlic Powder Recipe

 Instructions

-• Stir the garlic continuously for about 2 minutes until they turn a light golden-brown color.
+• Stir them continuously for about 2 minutes on a low flame until they turn slightly golden-brown in color.

-• Optional - Add 1 cup of semolina to the pan and stir continuously.
+• Now add 1 cup of semolina to it.
+Stir them continuously.

-• After 15 to 20 minutes of stirring, your garlic cloves should be nicely roasted, crispy, and slightly brown.
+• After 15 to 20 minutes of stirring, the garlic cloves should be nicely roasted, crispy, and slightly brown in color.

-• Transfer the roasted garlic cloves with semolina to the strainer.
+• Transfer the roasted garlic cloves along with the semolina to the strainer.

-• Take a clean, dry grinder, and grind the garlic cloves into a smooth powder.
-Transfer it to a bowl, and your homemade garlic powder is ready for use in various dishes and curries.
+• Now, take a clean and dry grinder, grind the garlic cloves to a smooth powder, transfer it to a bowl, and your homemade garlic powder is ready to be used in a variety of dishes and curries.

 Subscribe to My YouTube Channel Mitar Cooking!